Celebrating Chinese New Year in Manchester

 Chinese New Year celebrations will end with fireworks on Sunday 10th February.
 Bring your friends and family along as Manchester welcome in The Year of the Pig looking up to the sky with Chinatown lit up.

-Let us know how your celebrating Chinese New Year on Twitter @redbankhouse.
+Let the Redbank House team know how your celebrating Chinese New Year on Twitter @redbankhouse.